Illinois Hourly Payroll Calculator

 Federal Unemployment Tax Act (FUTA)

-1. How to Report New Hires in Illinois
+1. Report new hires in Illinois

 All Illinois employers must report new hires within 20 days after the new employee’s first day working.
-You have three options to report new hires.

 2. Illinois Minimum Wage